Gambrills, Maryland

 Gambrills refers to two neighboring places in Anne Arundel County, Maryland, United States, located in the Annapolis metro area: the unincorporated community of Gambrills, and the Gambrills census-designated place (CDP).
-The area was named after Augustine Gambrill, plantation owner.
+The area was named after Augustine Gambrill, a plantation owner.
 The CDP covers an expansive range that falls within the communities of Crofton, Waugh Chapel, and Odenton.
 It also borders Davidsonville, Crownsville, Millersville, and Prince George's County, Maryland.
-In 2022, the population of the CDP was 2,837.
-The median-income of residents was $140,238.
-Gambrills is served by routes 3, 32 and MARC, the Maryland commuter rail service.
-There is a MARC station in the neighboring town of Odenton.